 Piazza Santa Maria Novella, 16 (to the left of the church as you face it).

+As in a view 360° of Florence.
 A gorgeous rooftop terrace with pool right in the middle, and a smaller terrace on the other side of the bar.
 During the day, the pool terrace is reserved for guests but you can still enjoy the views of Santa Maria Novella over lunch on the other terrace.
 From 7pm, both terraces are open to everyone and the Italian-style aperitivo is great over sunset.
-Open from 11am to 11pm so you can enjoy lunch or dinner here as well.
+Open from 11am to midnight so you can enjoy lunch or dinner here as well.

-The terrace opens every day during the year, pool side from June through September 11am - 11pm.
+The terrace opens every day during the year, pool side from June through September 11am - midnight.

-Wines from 6 euro, cocktails 12 euro, lunch or dinner entrees from 9 to 20 euro average.
+The Snack bar is open till 11:30 pm.
+Wines from 6 euro, cocktails 12 euro, lunch or dinner entrees from 10 to 20 euro average.

 La Terrazza Lounge Bar - Hotel Continentale

 Vicolo dell'Oro, 6 (corner with Ponte Vecchio, right bank)